 To maximize column life, ensure that samples and mobile phases are particle-free.
 The use of guard columns or an in-line filter with 0.5-micron porosity between the sample injector and the column is highly recommended.
-The 1-micron porosity frits on HALO® 90 Å LPH-C18 columns are less subject to pluggage than are the 0.2-0.5-micron frits typically used with other small-particle columns, but these frits may allow a small number of packing particles to escape if the column is run in the reverse-flow direction.
-The column direction is indicated on the label and it should only be reverse flushed if other measures are not successful to remove inlet blockage.
+The 2-micron porosity frits on HALO® 90 Å LPH-C18 columns are less subject to pluggage than are the 0.5-micron frits typically used with other small-particle columns.
+Should the operating pressure of the column suddenly increase beyond normal levels, reversing the flow direction of the column may be attempted to remove debris on the inlet frit.